Consistent Critical Read Filter

 [CCRFilter] type=filter module=ccrfilter time=5

-With this configuration, whenever a connection does a write, all subsequent reads done by that connection will be forced to the master for 5 seconds.
+With this configuration, whenever a connection does a write, all subsequent reads done by that connection will be forced to the primary for 5 seconds.

-This prevents read scaling until the modifications have been replicated to the slaves.
-For best performance, the value of time should be slightly greater than the actual replication lag between the master and its slaves.
-If the number of critical read statements is known, the count parameter could be used to control the number reads that are sent to the master.
+This prevents read scaling until the modifications have been replicated to the replicas.
+For best performance, the value of time should be slightly greater than the actual replication lag between the primary and its replicas.
+If the number of critical read statements is known, the count parameter could be used to control the number reads that are sent to the primary.